Siddique145/Siddique145/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=gradient&height=120&section=footer"/>

-> *Code is like humor.
-When you have to explain it, it’s bad.*
+> *“Code is like humor.
+When you have to explain it, it’s bad.”*
 **— Cory House**

 </div>